Leading from the Front: CEO Voices on Building a Truly Inclusive Culture

 Key CEO Actions for Cultural Alignment:

-• Conduct regular culture audits to identify gaps between current state and strategic objectives – find out if 80% of your team think something needs to change!
+• Conduct regular culture audits to identify gaps between current state and strategic objectives – find out if your team think something needs to change

 • Ensure leadership compensation and performance metrics have inclusion indicators as standard